-Reverend Sam Song recited a prayer and Jenny Simpson was our incredibly energetic Master of Ceremonies, ensuring everything ran smoothly throughout the evening.
+Reverend Sam Song recited a prayer and Jenny Simpson was our incredibly energetic Master of Ceremonies and ensured everything ran smoothly throughout the evening.
 Jenny effortlessly managed to rally the crowd with her usual enthusiasm and encouraged all the children to come up to the front near the band and sing Christmas carols as well as assisting to draw the winning raffle tickets.
+This event always proves to be very popular attracting in the region of 400-500 people each year.